RohanAlexander/AustralianPoliticians/README.md

 ## TODO

-  - all: The most recent entrants have incomplete uniqueIDs because their birthdays haven’t been published yet.
+  - all.rda: The most recent entrants have incomplete uniqueIDs because their birthdays haven’t been published yet.
 This needs to be updated as soon as the birthdays are released.
-Also deathDate needs to be checked, and title needs to modified.
+  - all.rda: Need to go through and update the the titles fields - it’s very inconsistent.
   - list\_prime\_ministers: Need to add the dates.

 ## Roadmap

   - Add dataset of ministers with dates.
-  - Add information about birthplace and education to all.
+  - Add information about birthplace and education.
-  - Add information about relationships, for instance father-son, etc to all.
+  - Add information about relationships, for instance father-son, etc.

 ## Sources